Accountable Care-Welcome to Sheffield Save Our NHS

 Commissioning for Outcomes to restrict treatments to patients who meet certain criteria.

 Pushing ahead with limited consultation and public involvement, and inadequate Council Scrutiny.

 For a "beginners' guide" try this video from the Kings Fund.
 For more critical approaches try the Keep Our NHS Public website, including their resource cabinet.

-Labour Conference voted to oppose STPs and ACOs in a resolution called composite 8, posted here.
+Labour Conference voted in 2017 to oppose STPs and ACOs in a resolution called composite 8, posted here.

 JR4NHS mounted a legal challenge - fighting "to get proper consultation, parliamentary scrutiny and respect for the law.
 Save our NHS from an American-style take-over."
 Read lots more on their Twitter and Facebook pages.